Edit

 Configure organization access

-Be default, Managed DevOps Pools are configured for a single organization, with access to the pool granted to all projects in the organization.
-You can optionally limit access to specific projects in the organization, and you can grant access to additional organizations if desired.
+By default, pools that you create with Managed DevOps Pools are configured for all projects in a single organization.
+You can optionally limit access to specific projects in the organization, and you can also grant access to other organizations.

-By default, Managed DevOps Pools is configured for use with a single Azure DevOps organization that you specify when you create the pool.
-When your pool is configured for a single organization, the organization name is displayed and configured in Pool settings
+By default, Managed DevOps Pools is configured with a single Azure DevOps organization that you specify when you create the pool.
+When your pool is configured for a single organization, the organization name is displayed and configured in Pool settings.

-By default, Add pool to all projects is set to Yes, and access to the Managed DevOps Pool is granted to all projects in the organization.
-Choose No to specify a list of projects to limit which projects in your organization can use the pool.
+By default, the Add pool to all projects setting is set to Yes, and access to the Managed DevOps Pool is granted to all projects in the organization.
+To limit which projects in your organization can use the pool, select No, and then specify which projects should have access.

-Screenshot of configuring projects for a single organization.
+Screenshot that shows how to configure projects for a single organization.

 In the following example, the pool is configured to be available for the FabrikamResearch and FabrikamTest projects in the fabrikam-tailspin organization, and to all projects in the fabrikam-blue organization.